IOPConnect

 3. School experience

 Some time spent in a secondary school can help to enhance your scholarship application.
-You can arrange this through the Get School Experience web pages.
+You can arrange this through the Get School Experience webpages.
 You’ll have the opportunity to tell us about your school experience and other relevant experience in your application.

 Back to top